kleenkanteen/about-me-in-5-minutes/README.md

 My first about me was a long 20 minute read.
 This one should be just 5 minutes.

 Things that describe me, some might sound like bragging but I don't mean to:
 - My superpower - Everyone has something they excel at.
 Mines is being resourceful information wise.
 I know how to navigate the internet, a galaxy of information and sources.
 I know how to identify the good sources from the bad.
 I know the right questions to ask and chart my own path to learn or achieve something.
 Having a intense curiosity and a critical mindset allowed me to hone the skill of guiding myself well.
-Especially helpful for teaching myself something and finding answers to my questions.
+Especially helpful for teaching myself something.

 I can figure out which questions to ask people to get what I am interested in, like to figure out how they think.
 I make full use of google by using search queries like searching by last year, after a certain year, and exact search.
 I'm even considering another search engine that allows you to rank exact websites that show up in your search results.
 When I buy something, I do fast and efficient research of all available products to get the best bang per buck.
 I did this with my standing desk and chair, optimized for ergonomics, and got great bang per buck.